 More than 100 kg of finished textiles per hour

 Smart details and features make Miele flatwork ironers more convenient, versatile and efficient.
-This allows more than 100 kg to be processed per hour.
 There are three new entries in the large-product category in Miele's portfolio, with working lengths of between 180 cm and 210 cm.
-These products will be available from mid-October onwards.
+These allow more than 100 kg to be processed per hour.

 Intuitive touch display

-New, too, is a message in the display which warns users when items are fed in predominantly on one side only, without using the full length of the roller.
+A message in the display warns users when items are fed in predominantly on one side only, without using the full length of the roller.
 Remedial action can then be taken, avoiding any drop in performance and speed.
 This also prevents one-sided strain on the roller padding.